project-89/argOS/designDocsBackup/agents/cognitive-architecture.md

 ### Emotional Component

-Emotions in TinySim aren't just tags - they're dynamic states that influence decision-making and behavior.
+Emotions in ArgOS aren't just tags - they're dynamic states that influence decision-making and behavior.
 The emotional system tracks:

 Current Emotional State - A weighted combination of base emotions like: